Olexandr Pedan: Biography

-His father Serhii Yosypovych and mother Valentina Nikolaevna met in the dance ensemble at the university.
-Olexander became their third child, he has two older brothers.
-After graduating from school, he entered the Faculty of Economics of Khmelnitsky National University.
+His father Serhii Yosypovych and mother Valentyna Mykolaivna met in the dance ensemble at the university.
+Oleksandr became their third child, he has two older brothers.
+After graduating from school, he entered the Faculty of Economics of Khmelnytskyi National University.
 In 2004 he received the diploma of "manager-economist".
 In 2006 he moved to Kyiv.
-Oleksandr met with her future wife Inna in the 9th grade during the school's KVN.
-Then they met again in student years.
-And since then they have not parted.
-In 2003, the couple married.
-In 2010 started playing football in the team of FC Maestro.
+Oleksandr met his future wife Inna in the 9th grade during the school's KVN.
+Then they met again in student years and dated steadily until their marriage in 2003.
+They have a son and a daughter; Oleksandr called the most difficult time in family life the period when he began his career in Kyiv, but his wife lived with their daughter in Khmelnitskyi.

+In 2010 he started playing football in the team of FC Maestro.

 Career

-Alexander dreamed of becoming an actor from childhood, at school, he was a participant in amateur performances.
-Completed the Theater Department of Khmelnytsky School of Arts.
+Oleksandr dreamed of becoming an actor from childhood, at school, he was a participant in amateur performances.
+Completed the Theater Department of Khmelnytskyi School of Arts.
 13 years engaged in Ukrainian dance because his father was a choreographer of the Ukrainian Dance Ensemble.